dudelovecamera/p0wny-shell/README.md

-# p0wny@shell:~# -- Single-file PHP Shell
+# p0wny@shell:~# -- Laravel PHP Shell
+# Marssilen Laravel 8 Shell

-p0wny@shell:~# is a very basic, single-file, PHP shell.
+p0wny@shell:~# is a very basic, Laravel, PHP shell.
 It can be used to quickly execute commands on a server when pentesting a PHP application.
 Use it with caution: this script represents a security risk for the server.

 **Features:**